mate-academy/py-taxi-service-forms/README.md

 8. Run server, open `http://127.0.0.1:8000/`, check if everything is displayed correctly.
 9. Check that you put empty lines at the end of each HTML file.
 10. Check your code style with `flake8`.
+11. Run `python manage.py test` to check your code results.

 ### Note: Attach screenshots of all created or modified pages to pull request.
 it would be better to attach screenshots to the comment, NOT in commit.